There is no one face to modern slavery. Victims can be colleagues, contractors brought in for temporary work, or people in the local community.

-Employers have legal duties to prevent modern slavery in their business and supply chains.
+Employers and organisations have a responsibility to manage modern slavery risks in their operations and supply chains.
 To meet these duties, staff need clear knowledge of what modern slavery is and how it appears in real situations.
 Training helps people challenge false assumptions, notice warning signs and act when something looks wrong.

 Are You Aware of Your Responsibilities?